yihui-hu/y0p/README.md

     - *Debouncing* – delaying the first process for a given amount of time to see if user performs another action; if they do, cancel first action and work on second one
     - *Throttling* – preventing second process from happening by making sure function can only run once in a given interval
 11. [Lodash debouncing with text input](https://stackoverflow.com/questions/36294134/lodash-debounce-with-react-input)

+[^1]: Not actually pushing the boundaries of human communication on the web through highlighting text.